top of page

 1. The rules and/or regulations set forth herein do not express or imply warranty of safety from publication of or compliance with these rules and/or regulations; they are intended as a guide for the conduct of the sport and are in no way a guarantee against injury.

-2. Hartford Speedway may at anytime make amendments to the rules set forth.
+2. Hartford Speedway may at any time make amendments to the rules set forth.

 3. Hartford Speedway officials shall have full authority over events.
 At the discretion of Hartford Speedway officials, any competitor may be penalized for rule violations, hazardous actions or assaults/threats against any official.